 The applicant has also requested to use 9,600 square feet (26 spaces) for the temporary location of the County's inner city youth water education program (W.A.T.E.R Program).
 Currently the program is housed in Marina del Rey.
 The applicant has stated that the proposal allows room for expansion of the youth program.
 The facility would include one double-wide trailer and three storage containers.
 The placement of these facilities in the public beach parking lot would reduce the total number of parking available.
 However, the selected parking lot contains a total of 475 spaces.
-The reduction of 26 spaces will not affect overall public access available to this location, leaving a total of 449 public parking spaces in this parking lot and an overall parking supply of 1,824 spaces in Dockweiler State Beach.
+The reduction of 26 spaces will leave a total of 449 public parking spaces in this parking lot and an overall parking supply of 1,824 spaces in Dockweiler State Beach.
 In addition the education program will allow inner city youth to experience and enjoy this coastal area that otherwise may not be available without the facility.